kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/getVariable.md

 To Retrieve value of the page / local variable.

--   Page variables have its scope limited to page.
+-   Page variables have a limited scope and are specific to each page.
--   Page variables are not persisted like application variable, hence revisiting the page will reinitialize all of its page variables
+-   Unlike application variables, page variables are not persisted, so they are reinitialized each time the page is revisited.

 ### Parameters